Mary Laidlaw: Planning & Zoning Chair

 3) Submit a site plan showing property boundaries and building(s) locations.
 Dimensions should show distance from building to all property lines.
 Include length and width of property and any permanent structures.

 Additional forms may be needed depending on the project.
-Those forms can be picked up at the City Office.
+Those forms can be picked up at the City Hall.

-5) Please return items to the City Office- 170 E Main Street, PO Box 236, Elgin
+5) Please return items to the City Hall- 170 E Main Street, PO Box 236, Elgin.
+They may also be placed in the foyer of the building.

 Please allow at least two weeks for processing at CMS.
 Depending on your project scope and time of year, the permit application process can be lengthy.
 It is advised you plan ahead a such as possible.

-To speak with the Planning and Zoning chairperson, Carla Folkert, please call the Elgin City Office to get her contact information.
+To speak with the Planning and Zoning Chairperson, Mary Laidlaw, please call the Elgin City Hall to get her contact information.

-Please complete the same Building Permit Application from the previous section and submit a site plan along with the materials used.
+Please complete the same Building Permit Application from the previous section and submit a site plan along with what materials used you will use for the fence (examples: chain link, vinyl or wood).

 The site plan should include property boundaries and permanent structures.
 Dimensions should show distance from the fence to all property lines and permanent structures.